Markovianity and the Thompson Monoid $F^+$: Constructions of representations of the Thompson monoid

-Combining \eqref{eq:Markv1} and \eqref{eq:Markv2} completes the proof of the theorem. \end{proof} Suppose $(\cA \otimes \cC, \varphi \otimes \chi, \alpha, \cA \otimes \1_\cC)$ is a stationary Markov process.
+as claimed in (ii) of the theorem. \end{proof} Suppose $(\cA \otimes \cC, \varphi \otimes \chi, \alpha, \cA \otimes \1_\cC)$ is a stationary Markov process.
 Then we just showed that $\alpha$ restricted to the generator $\cA\otimes \1_{\cC}$ can be obtained as the compression of a represented generator of $F^+$.
 However, it is unknown in the generality of the present noncommutative setting if there exists a representation $\rho \colon F^+ \to \End(\cA \otimes \cC, \varphi \otimes \chi)$ such that the Markov shift $\alpha$ equals the represented generator $\rho(g_0)$ itself.
 Thus it is unknown if the canonically associated stationary Markov sequence of random variables $\iota \equiv (\iota_n)_{n \in \Nset_0} \colon (\cA,\varphi) \to (\cA \otimes \cC, \varphi \otimes \chi)$ is maximal partially spreadable.
 We will see in the Subsection \ref{subsection:constr-class-prob} that this canonically associated sequence $\iota$ is maximal partially spreadable in our algebraic framework for classical probability, see Theorem \ref{theorem:classical-Markov-Thompson}.
 Furthermore we will investigate in Subsection \ref{subsection:op-alg-construction} an operator algebraic setting which allows to deduce that certain noncommutative stationary Markov sequences are partially spreadable.